+1. Note 4

-1. Introduction: when is a weed not a weed?
+2. Introduction: when is a weed not a weed?
 4

-2. Dock management 5
+3. Dock management 5

-2.1.
+3.1.
 Key components of dock biology and ecology 5

-2.2.
+3.2.
 Pasture management 6

-2.3.
+3.3.
 Mixed grazing 8

-2.4.
+3.4.
 Nutrient management 8

-2.5.
+3.5.
 Silage and grazing fields 9

-2.6.
+3.6.
 The role of seedbanks 9

-2.7.
+3.7.
 Dock management at pasture establishment 10

-2.8.
+3.8.
 Biological control 10

-2.9.
+3.9.
 Physical control 11

-2.9.1.
+3.9.1.
 Direct dock plant removal 11

-2.9.2.
-Electrothermal 12
+3.9.2.
+Electrothermal weeding 12

-2.9.3.
+3.9.3.
 Other techniques 12

-2.9.4.
-Renewing pasture with high dock populations 13
+3.9.4.
+Renewing pasture with high dock populations 12

-3. Conclusions 13
+4. Conclusions 13

-4. References 14
+5. References 14

 List of figures

 Figure 1.
 The green dock beetle ( Gastrophysa viridula ).
-Larvae skeletonising a leaf (left) adults (right) 5 Figure 2.
-Dock plant showing regrowing leaves, the crown, main large tap root and smaller roots sprouting from daughter crowns.
-5 Figure 3.
-Section of dock showing the visual similarity between crown and root.
-6 Figure 4.
-Beef finishers eating offered broad leaf docks plants while waiting to be moved to new pasture.
-8 Figure 5.
-Traditional dock fork (left), modern ergonomic design with interchangeable heads (right).
-12 Figure 6.
+Larvae skeletonising a leaf (left) adults (right) 5

+Figure 2.
+Dock plant showing regrowing leaves, the crown, the main large tap root and smaller roots sprouting from daughter crowns 5

+Figure 3.
+Section of dock showing the visual similarity between crown and root 6

+Figure 4.
+Beef finishers eating offered broad leaf docks plants while waiting to be moved to new pasture 8

+Figure 5.
+Traditional dock fork (left), modern ergonomic design with interchangeable heads (right) (LazyDogTools.co.uk) 12

+Figure 6.
 Dock plant that has been ploughed under, and then put up a shoot from the buried crown, that has then established a new crown and leaves.
 Note the elongated bamboo like appearance of the shoot that grew to the surface and that adventitious roots are only produced from the nodes.
 13

+7.1 -